What is Flu?

 While everyone is susceptible to flu, it is especially dangerous for the following people:

-In most adults, an uncomplicated illness with flu can last about seven to ten days, with five to six days of limited activity and about three days of bed rest.
-However, some symptoms may linger as long as two weeks, and complications can prolong the illness.
+In most adults, an uncomplicated illness with flu can last about three to seven days, with periods of limited activity and bed rest.
+However, some symptoms such as a cough may linger as long as two weeks.
+Flu-related complications can also prolong the illness.3

 An individual is typically contagious 24 hours before flu symptoms develop, which means that people are often unknowingly spreading illness before they even realize they are sick.